TomasVDDC/LesPantheres/README.md

 ## Milestone 2 (26th April, 5pm)
 ### Project Goal

+The goal of this data visualization project is to analyze and highlights trends of flights inside the USA from 2018 to 2022 using a dataset from the Bureau of Transportation Statistics.
+Through visually engaging presentations, our objective is to furnish a user-friendly interface enabling exploration of various flights and airport details.
+By empowering users with comprehensive insights, we strive to enhance decision-making and enrich overall air travel experiences.
+Our primary audience comprises individual travelers, ensuring they have seamless access to comprehensive flight information.

+### Visualizations
 Our final product will include the following visualizations:

  -	A dynamic map of the United States, serving as the focal point of our website.
 It will display various flight routes along with detailed information like departure/arrival times, dates, and airline carriers.
 Users can interact with the map by selecting specific dates, departure and arrival airports, with the relevant flight data updating accordingly.